instedd/cdx/_posts/2014-06-04-query-events.md

 The response must include all the unknown and null values.

-When grouping, a bucket must be included for all elements that fall into the unknown or nil buckets.
+When grouping, a bucket must be included for all elements that fall into the unknown or null buckets.

 `/events?group_by=gender,result`